pjscruggs/slogcp/README.md

 ## Contributing

 Contributions are welcome!
-Please see our [Contribution Guidelines](CONTRIBUTING.md) for details.
+Feel free to submit issues for bugs or feature requests.
+For code contributions, please fork the repository, create a feature branch, and submit a pull request with your changes.